When you donate to Good Cheer, you help create a hunger-free community.

 Q. When should I drop off my donation?

-A. You can drop off donations between 9:00am and 4:00pm Monday through Saturday.
-The food bank is closed Sundays.
-Please do not leave donations outside when we are closed!
+A. You can drop off donations Monday – Friday between 10:00 AM and 3:30 PM.
+The food bank is currently closed Saturday & Sunday.
+Please do not leave donations outside when we are closed; you’ll only be feeding the squirrels.

 Q. How do I apply to have the Gleeful Gleaners come harvest fruit from my tree?